Both vs. Each

 is used with a singular noun because you know that it refers to one individual.

 is used with a plural noun unless you link one singular noun after it with another singular noun.
-For example, both Sara and Alex were afraid of the lion in the zoo.
+For example:

 is used with a singular verb to refer to one person or thing out of a group.